Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Low-degree lower bound

 corresponds to the Information-Theoretic barrier for diverging $K$ ---see Theorem 1.7 in~\cite{pmlr-v291-chin25a}.
-All the other terms (including the first one for $r=1$) correspond to an additional computational barrier. \item When $K\geq \sqrt{n}$, we can have $\lambda>\sqrt{\bar q}$, and then the supremum in Condition~\eqref{eq:signal1} can be achieved for $r>1$, leading to a phase transition below the KS threshold.
-The Condition~\eqref{eq:signal1} looks also quite different from the Condition~\eqref{eq:new} conjectured by~\cite{pmlr-v291-chin25a}.
-Yet, Lemma~\ref{lem:condition-equivalence} in Appendix~\ref{sec:signal} shows that these two conditions are merely the same when $K\geq \sqrt{n}$, leading to the next corollary. \end{enumerate}
+All the other terms (including the second one for $r=1$) correspond to an additional computational barrier. \item When $K\leq \sqrt{n}$, according to Lemma~\ref{lem:rstar}, (i) the maximum in~\eqref{eq:signal1bis} is achieved for $r=1$, which suggests that counting self-avoiding walks is optimal, which is already known from~\cite{pmlr-v291-chin25a}, (ii) our Condition~\eqref{eq:signal1bis} is merely the KS threshold~\eqref{eq:KS} --- up to a poly-$D$ factor.
+Our result is yet not as tight as the lower bound from~\cite{pmlr-v291-chin25a}, which proves failure with sharp constants, while we are loosing a poly-$D$ factor. \item When $K\geq \sqrt{n}$, according to Lemma~\ref{lem:rstar}, (i) the supremum in Condition~\eqref{eq:signal1bis} can be achieved for $r>1$, leading to a phase transition below the KS threshold, (ii) for $q\gtrsim 1/n$ the threshold $\lambda_{c}$ fulfills $\lambda_{c} \asymp q^{1-\log_{n}(K)}$ as conjectured by~\cite{pmlr-v291-chin25a} for the sparse case $q\asymp 1/n$. \end{itemize}